 Maple Leaf is committed to maintaining high standards of environmental responsibility and positive relationships in the communities where it operates.
 Each of its businesses operates within the framework of an environmental policy entitled "Our Environmental Commitment" that is approved by the Board of Directors' Environment, Health and Safety Committee.
 The Company's environmental program is monitored on a regular basis by the Committee, including compliance with regulatory requirements, the use of internal environmental specialists and independent, external environmental experts.
 In 2010, the Company completed deployment of its Environmental Excellence program at more than 90% of its manufacturing facilities.
-This program establishes a standard environmental infrastructure related to water, waste and air emissions to ensure that environmental standards continue to be met or exceeded, while implementing procedures to reduce the impact of operations on the environment.
+This program establishes a standard environmental management system across the Company's various business interests.
+The Company continues to invest in environmental infrastructure related to water, waste and air emissions to ensure that environmental standards continue to be met or exceeded, while implementing procedures to reduce the impact of operations on the environment.
 Expenditures related to current environmental requirements are not expected to have a material effect on the financial position or earnings of the Company.
 However, there can be no assurance that certain events will not occur that will cause expenditures related to the environment to be significant and have a material adverse effect on the Company's financial condition or results of operations.
-Such events could include, but not be limited to additional environmental requiremental regulation or the occurrence of an adverse event at one of the Company's locations.
+Such events could include, but not be limited to additional environmental regulation or the occurrence of an adverse event at one of the Company's locations.